 Or as an Oracle marketing thought-leader said:

 “Marketing research is supposed to be difficult.
-If it wasn’t difficult, everyone would do it.
+If it weren’t difficult, everyone would do it.
 Of course, we all know there is research being done all the time — lots of people are doing it, but very few are doing it right.
 And by “right,” I mean conducting true marketing research with quantifiable and qualifiable results.”

-So do your competitors.
-They have the same access to statistics from government agencies, corporation balance sheets, and trade associations.
+Your competitors have the same access to statistics from government agencies, corporation balance sheets, and trade associations.

 Also, data points from different sources have varying methodologies.
 You may be unable to draw precise comparisons to answer your business questions strategically.